cyber-meow/BatAlgorithm_Tetris_Pong/README.md

 One must replace the pybrain/optimization/poplationbased/ga.py file by the one that appears here.
 It's not quite a good way to do things but I did it just like this.
 Then, for example, by calling Tetris_display().display(bot,b9) you can see a tetris agent trained by the (improved) bat algorithm playing the game.
 (Tetris_display from tetris/tetris_AI/tetris_evalu.py, bot from tetris/tetris_AI/tetris_bot.py and b9 from tetris/tetris_training/tetris_training_functions.py)

-Beside, I picked up several online open source projects as the base of the different parts of my implementations.
+Besides, I picked up several online open source projects as the base of the different parts of my implementations.